Prasad-raj/VSD-NASSCOM/README.md

-# Section-1: Invocation of Open-source EDA, OpenLANE and Sky130 PDK:
+# Section-1: Invocation of Open-source EDA, OpenLANE and Sky130 PDK
 #### SKY130_D1_SK3_L1: OpenLANE directory structure in detail-
    1. This step shows the directory structure of the lab.
       ```bash